-With that in mind, here are the top stock photo sites and communities to explore.
+With that in mind, here are the top stock photo sites to explore.

 Shutterstock is a global photography community that pays a commission of between 25 and 38 cents every time someone downloads your work.
 The company also pays commissions for referring new contributors and customers.

 iStock is similar to Shutterstock in that you can upload content and receive royalties when users download your work.
 The app pays 15% royalties for photos, 20% for videos, and 20% for illustrations.
 Exclusive contributors have the opportunity to earn 25% to 45%.